awslabs/aws-sdk-swift/reference/0.x/AWSAthena/AthenaClient.md

 ### `deleteNamedQuery(input:completion:)`

 Deletes the named query if you have access to the workgroup in which the query was saved.
-For code samples using the Amazon Web Services SDK for Java, see <a href="http:​//docs.aws.amazon.com/athena/latest/ug/code-samples.html">Examples and
-Code Samples in the Amazon Athena User
+For code samples using the Amazon Web Services SDK for Java, see [Examples and Code Samples](http://docs.aws.amazon.com/athena/latest/ug/code-samples.html) in the Amazon Athena User Guide.
-Guide.

 ``` swift
 public func deleteNamedQuery(input: DeleteNamedQueryInput, completion: @escaping (ClientRuntime.SdkResult<DeleteNamedQueryOutputResponse, DeleteNamedQueryOutputError>) -> Void)